Code-Institute-Submissions/hhs/README.md

 again, inspiration fromt the tutorial videos on the layout and sectioning of the footer which I really liked the desogn of and thought would suit my website.
 * I researched local competitors for inspiration on content/layout from: https://www.shebangsecurity.co.uk/
+* I used https://www.browserstack.com/ to test how site looked on different Internet Browsers